MECOnet-Code/Syntrofos-v1/README.md

 Additionally, if at least one red LED was lighted - a BLE beacon will turn on to signal an alarm to a remote controller.

-Since the project was  built fot Arduino nano, there is also serial communication available for watching live signals and numerical results in serial monitors which can also support logging for detailed analysis if needed.
+Since the project was  built fot Arduino nano, there is also serial communication available for monitoring live signals and numerical results in serial monitors.